 - Scrape each stem as far as possible and paint with herbicide.

-- Treat dense thickets with herbicide if there are no native plants nearby.
+- Spray dense thickets with herbicide if there are no native plants nearby.

 - If the plant has grown up into the canopy of a tree or shrub, cut each suspended vine stem to allow the parts in the tree canopy to die.